Financial-Times/origami/README.md

 #### Shared events
 These events are triggered on the `body` element and are relevant to all oComments components on a page.
-They have the same format as the component level events: `oComments.nameOfTheEvent`, where `nameOfTheEvent` is one of the following below.
+They have the same format as the component level events: `oComments.nameOfTheEvent`.

 The payload data consists only of event specific data: